cultofmetatron/functional-generators/README.md

 ##Slide 2
 ###Preliminaries

-to Really understand what generators are good for, you need to understand the problems they are created to solve.
+To Really understand what generators are good for, you need to understand the problems they are created to solve.

 ###The evolution of node concurrency